- 1 What Is The Best Comforter To Keep You Cool?

 How to Buy a Down Comforter

-If you want a natural down comforter like me but still wonder if you need it or not, let me ask you these questions:
+If you want a natural down comforter like me but are still trying to decide if you need one or not, let me ask you these questions:

-• Do you want to make your bed elegant and inviting to look at?
+- Do you want to make your bed elegant and inviting in appearance?

 If your answer to any of these questions is “yes,” then you just found a reason to grab a down comforter and tuck yourself in.

 Down comforters don't need frequent cleaning.
-Regular washing is not recommended for natural down comforters because it decreases the insulating capabilities of the filling.
+In fact, regular washing is not recommended for natural down comforters because it decreases the insulating capabilities of the filling.
 Hence, you only need to clean the comforter once a year, preferably before storing it.

 Some brands will not even require an annual washing.
-In fact, there are specific products that only recommend washing every three to five years.
+Some products even recommend only washing their comforter every three to five years.
 What more can you ask to make your life a bit easier, right?